Janine Liu SIGGRAPH Member Profile

 10. Is there someone in particular who has influenced your decision to work with ACM SIGGRAPH?

-Yes, at Penn.
-I had a friend in the grade above me who introduced me to SIGGRAPH.
-She was on the board of Penn’s SIGGRAPH chapter, so she would encourage me to attend events, and ultimately I did.
+At Penn, I had a former friend who introduced me to SIGGRAPH.
+She was on the board of Penn’s SIGGRAPH chapter, so she would encourage me to attend events.
+I was riddled with social anxiety in college (more so than today), so I was always reluctant to go.
+But ultimately I relented and showed up to one event, and then more after that.

 11. What can you point to in your career as your proudest moment?